 The dog ran.

-Sure, it’s a terribly boring sentence that lacks detail, but it’s a sentence.
-Remember, this is just the beginning. 🙂
+Sure, it’s a terribly boring sentence that lacks detail, but it’s a complete sentence.
+Remember, this is just the beginning.
+Use this sorting activity below to sort complete and incomplete sentences.

 Building Complete Sentences

-Students MUST truly understand and practice what makes a complete sentence before moving on to writing their own.
-I love letting my students build silly sentences.
+Students must truly understand and practice what makes a complete sentence before moving on to writing their own.
+To make it fun and engaging, let students build silly sentences.

 In this activity, students “stitch” together complete sentences by choosing a subject and predicate.